 In addition to these components, which are used on your system, the infrastructure such as toolchain etc. must also be maintained and serviced over the entire lifetime.
 We can also take care of this within this context.

 A professional build system (e.g. ELBE) helps to maintain the infrastructure throughout the life cycle and to ensure quality by means of suitable automated tests (keyword: continuous deployment).
-We either keep this test system for you or you can obtain it from us (and have it maintained).
+We either keep this test system for you or you may obtain it from us (and have it maintained).
 If you wish, you can transfer the entire test and release management to us.
 We are also happy to work with you to develop specific solutions for your specific requirements.

 A very important, additional and new aspect is security monitoring.
 This is a topic that used to be unknown in the embedded sector.
 But its importance cannot be overestimated.
 We at Linutronix monitor all components of your BSP on the relevant security platforms and evaluate the possible risks in terms of their impact on your product.
 You will regularly receive a corresponding security report from us with advice on the use of appropriate patches or an update of your system.
 Of course, if the risks are high, you will receive immediate information on how to proceed, including the necessary patches.